Aditya093/vriddhi/README.md

  - Tesseract OCR from google is also required.
  - Configure path of tesseract OCR in app.py file
  - run app.py flask file and serve API using ngrok or some other software.

+## Further Enhancements

+- More advanced Deep learning models for advanced tasks.
+- More automation in the application.
+- Making Progress Screen More interactive